 Every other year, Performatik showcases contemporary performance art or ‘live art’, together with a great many Brussels partners.
 For eleven days, artists enter a twilight zone in which they tinker with the codes of both the performing arts and the visual arts.
 Performance has flourished in the arts world in the past, but over the past few years has increasingly come to occupy its own distinct space.

-Vito Acconci, the artist who had presented work at Performatik09 and who passed away last year, once claimed that performance art can only ever be a temporary art form in an artist’s oeuvre; one moment that shakes everything up as announcement of a new period.
-But now that three performance artists won golden lions at the last Venice Biennale, now that performance art is a fixture at art biennials and triennials, and now that you can graduate from visual arts programmes as a performance art artist, ‘immaterial’ art forms appear to have acquired a permanent place in the world of visual art.
+Vito Acconci, who presented work at Performatik09, once claimed that performance art can only ever be a temporary art form in an artist’s oeuvre; one moment that shakes everything up as an announcement of a new period.
+But since three performance artists won golden lions at the previous Venice Biennale and performance art has become a fixture at art biennials and art fairs, ‘immaterial’ art forms appear to have acquired a permanent place in the world of visual art.

 Is it a sign of the times that living bodies increasingly occupy museums?
 Are museums skillfully responding to consumers’ desire for experiences?
 And do artists avidly adapt, for example by creating a theatre version and a museum version of their work?
 Or are they searching for new forms and methods of presentation that tamper with the established codes of artworks, audiences, and institutions?
 Over the past decade, Performatik has decisively opted for the latter.
 Performance art is an art form that is essentially fragile – and must be.